Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 ### <ul>Week 1: Neural Networks</ul>
 #### Neural Network Intuition
 * __Neural Networks__ are a type of machine learning algorithm that is inspired by the human brain.
-  * In the brain there are neurons that are connected to each other.
-The input of one neuron is the output or another neuron.
+* In the brain, some neurons are connected.
+The input of one neuron is the output of another neuron.
   * We know very little about the brain, thus we do not mimic the brain exactly.
 Instead, we use a simplified model of the brain.
 * Neural networks have taken off in the last few years because of the availability of large datasets and the availability of powerful computers, which allows us to train neural networks.